Henry F. Gerecke: Nuremberg Trials

 The leading Nazi Party leaders who were still alive stood trial after the war in the Nuremberg trials.
 The commandant of the Nuremberg Prison, where the defendants were detained, Colonel Burton Andrus personally requested for Gerecke to be assigned there as chaplain.
 Gerecke became the Protestant chaplain, and Father Sixtus O'Connor was the Roman Catholic chaplain.
 Reasons for his appointment include the facts that the Lutheran Church was the largest Protestant denomination in Germany, Gerecke was a Lutheran minister, his prior prison chaplaincy experience suited him to the role and he had studied German at St John's.

 Gerecke's role was to minister to the defendants but also to members of the International Military Tribunal staff working in the trials.
 Gerecke ministered to fifteen of the defendants who preferred a Protestant minister, and O'Connor ministered to the six who preferred a Catholic chaplain.

 While the defendants stood trial, Gerecke was keen to lead them back to Christ as well as to offer them communion if he felt they were ready to do so.
-Fritz Sauckel, (the Nazi labour leader) eventually took communion during the trial, as did Albert Speer (Minister of Armaments and War Production), Hans Fritzsche (a Nazi propagandist) and Baldur von Schirach (Reichsleiter for Youth Education).
+Fritz Sauckel, (the Nazi labor leader) eventually took communion during the trial, as did Albert Speer (Minister of Armaments and War Production), Hans Fritzsche (a Nazi propagandist) and Baldur von Schirach (Reichsleiter for Youth Education).
 After their convictions, Joachim von Ribbentrop (foreign minister), Wilhelm Keitel (the Wehrmacht field marshal) all also took communion with Gerecke before their executions.

 A fortnight after the executions of the convicted war criminals who had been hanged at the gallows, Gerecke returned to the US.